Menu

 Installation

-We recommend making sure that the code loads as fast as possible by making it one of the first things that execute on the page.
+Recommendation: Make sure that the code loads as fast as possible by adding it as one of the first things that execute on the page.

 Warning